tigera-cs/Calico-Foundation/4.6-calico-using-ipvs-proxy/README.md

 ## Verify and Debug IPVS

 Users can use ipvsadm tool to check whether kube-proxy are maintaining IPVS rules correctly.
 This needs to be done from any of the cluster nodes and not the bastion node.
-WeIn this example, we will use the kubernetes APIserver.
+In this example, we will use the kubernetes APIserver.
 You can follow the below procedure to check on the IPVS loadbalancing rules for other services in the cluster.

 ```
 ssh worker1